simonszabo86/sale-taxes-fe/README.md

 ## Start the app

 It needs some new version of node.js and npm installed on the machine.
-To start the development server run from workspace root: `nx serve sale-taxes-user-fe`.
+If those are installed run `npm install` command from the root To start the development server run from workspace root: `nx serve sale-taxes-user-fe`.
 Open your browser and navigate to http://localhost:4200/.

 ## Run the built app